Adjustment of Status: What is the New 90 Day Rule?

 The 90-day rule for adjustment of status is sometimes vague and documents can be difficult to fill out for individuals whose first language is not English.
 The experienced immigration lawyers at Scott D. Pollock & Associates, P.C. have an in-depth understanding of the visa system and are prepared to help you navigate its complex regulations.

 Consulting an immigration attorney is the first step to successfully preventing any issues with the 90-day rule or proving that your initial temporary visa intent was not misrepresented.
 The longer you wait, the more you risk.
-Call our firm at 312.444.1940 or e-mail consult@lawfirm1.com to set up a consultation with our lawyers.
+Call our firm at 312.444.1940 or e-mail consult@lawfirm1.com to set up an immigration lawyer consultation.